MarioGuCBMR/MR_smoking_abdominal_adiposity/README.md

 VAT/GSAT ratio.
 ASAT/GSAT ratio.

 Importantly, for some analysis we used BMI-adjusted versions for the three first traits (ASATadjBMI, GSATadjBMI and VATadjBMI).
 These summary statistics are not available online and should be confused with the BMI&height-adjusted traits that can be found in the link above.
-The BMI-adjusted versions of the traits were kindly provided by Agrawal and Saaket, first and last authors of the paper.
-If you wish to replicate those analysis, please contact them as well to obtain the summary statistics.
+After direct contact with the authors, Agrawal et al made these summary statistics files available for the corresponding BMI-adjusted versions of the fat depot traits.
 I would like to use this space as well to thank Agrawal and Saaket again for their assistance and contribution.